Josephine and Raymond

 THANK YOU FOR YOUR HELP

-2009 is off to an amazing start, and we really have not begun yet.
-June 13, and 14, I will be out at Fremont Hub running my Lemonade stand, but thanks to the friends of Ted Nugent, donations are already heading into ASF.
-Those who have contacted me and made their pledge, well based on that Kids Cancer Tree has already met what was pledged to ASF through Kids Cancer tree in the past.
-I only hope that I can at least match half of what I raise in the field, Compared to what has been pledged online.
-Either way, 2009 looks like it will be the best yet for ASF.
-The kind of people that call Ted Nugent, friend, are life loving, and giving people of the highest.
+2009 was my final public appearence at the mall.
+June 13, and 14, I was out at Fremont Hub running my Lemonade stand, but thanks to the friends of Ted Nugent, all goals were met before I even set up.
+Those who have contacted me and made their pledge, The kind of people that call Ted Nugent, friend, are life loving, and giving people of the highest.
 Ted's Kamp for Kids, Freedom's Angels, and Hunters for the Hungry, are great missions that help so many people.
 Plus, Ted Nugent himself is an example of a clean living, and God loving American that is somebody that looks after his own family, and his friends.
 If there is anyone in the Rock and Roll Music business that would be and is a good Role model, Ted is the one.